F-A-I-C-Y/system_tron_task3/README.md

 ## Steps to Run
 1. Open the Jupyter notebook `Task 3 - Decision Tree.ipynb`.
-2. Ensure the dataset file (e.g., `dataset.csv`) is in the same directory.
+2. Ensure the dataset file is in the same directory.
 3. Follow the instructions in the notebook to execute each cell sequentially.
 4. The notebook includes the following steps:
    - Data loading and preprocessing